-Vehicle-to-Grid UK: Decarbonising Britain
+Vehicle-to-Grid GB: Decarbonising Britain

-Vehicle-to-grid (V2G) UK technologies could play a key role in the decarbonisation of Britain’s transport and energy systems.
+Vehicle-to-grid (V2G) technologies could play a key role in the decarbonisation of Britain’s transport and energy systems.
 Connecting millions of Electric Vehicles (EVs) and coordinating their charging and discharging could minimise the costs of EV battery charging, while allowing the grid to integrate high levels of variable renewable energy sources.

 Energy Systems Catapult provided modelling support in a consortium project that is studying how to reward drivers who use their electric car batteries to support the UK’s power grid.
 The consortium consisted of several energy companies: Nissan Technical Centre Europe, Energy Systems Catapult, Cenex, Western Power Distribution, National Grid ESO, Moixa and Element Energy.